EugeneHoran/FortniteTracker/README.md

 # FortniteTracker
-Example project using modern tech
+Example project using modern tech.
+The goal of app is find what I like and dont like to create a base module.

 [Download Link via Hockeyapp](https://rink.hockeyapp.net/apps/a7579e6f046a4786a91c985ff6c45350/app_versions/5)